 *Homework note: students generally report taking one to two hours for homework each night.

 State laboratory personnel who have responsibilities for developing, implementing, and/or improving the quality management system in their laboratory, as well as those who are seeking OWM recognition and/or accreditation or improvements to support recognition/accreditation.
 This course is also available for non-weights and measures participants.
+Please make sure you have read the NIST Visitor and Contractor Protocols for Mitigating COVID-19 Exposure on NIST Campuses page before arriving on site.

 The current registration fee for this seminar is $2,800 and confirmed participants will be sent payment instructions.
 This fee does not cover travel, lodging or meal expenses.
 Registration fees for State weights and measures regulatory officials and metrologists are funded by NIST OWM.